Bank Secrecy Act

 After thorough research and analysis has been completed, findings are typically forwarded to a final decision maker (individual or committee).
 The bank should have policies, procedures, and processes for referring unusual activity from all business lines to the personnel or department responsible for evaluating unusual activity.
 Within those procedures, management should establish a clear and defined escalation process from the point of initial detection to disposition of the investigation.

 The decision maker, whether an individual or committee, should have the authority to make the final SAR filing decision.
 When the bank uses a committee, there should be a clearly defined process to resolve differences of opinion on filing decisions.
 Banks should document SAR decisions, including the specific reason for filing or not filing a SAR.
 Thorough documentation provides a record of the SAR decision-making process, including final decisions not to file a SAR.
-However, due to the variety of systems used to identify, track, and report suspicious activity, as well as the fact that each suspicious activity reporting decision will be based on unique facts and circumstances, no single form of documentation is required when a bank decides not to file.62
+However, due to the variety of systems used to identify, track, and report suspicious activity, as well as the fact that each suspicious activity reporting decision will be based on unique facts and circumstances, no single form of documentation is required when a bank decides not to file.64 Bank Secrecy Act Advisory Group, "Section 4 — Tips on SAR Form Preparation & Filing," The SAR Activity Review — Trends, Tips & Issues, Issue 10, May 2006, page 38, on the FinCEN Web site.

 The decision to file a SAR is an inherently subjective judgment.
 Examiners should focus on whether the bank has an effective SAR decision-making process, not individual SAR decisions.
 Examiners may review individual SAR decisions as a means to test the effectiveness of the SAR monitoring, reporting, and decision-making process.
-In those instances where the bank has an established SAR decision-making process, has followed existing policies, procedures, and processes, and has determined not to file a SAR, the bank should not be criticized for the failure to file a SAR unless the failure is significant or accompanied by evidence of bad faith.63
+In those instances where the bank has an established SAR decision-making process, has followed existing policies, procedures, and processes, and has determined not to file a SAR, the bank should not be criticized for the failure to file a SAR unless the failure is significant or accompanied by evidence of bad faith.65 Refer to Appendix R ("Interagency Enforcement Statement") for additional information.

 SAR Filing on Continuing Activity

 One purpose of filing SARs is to identify violations or potential violations of law to the appropriate law enforcement authorities for criminal investigation.
 This objective is accomplished by the filing of a SAR that identifies the activity of concern.
 If this activity continues over a period of time, such information should be made known to law enforcement and the federal banking agencies.
-FinCEN’s guidelines suggest that banks should report continuing suspicious activity by filing a report at least every 90 days.64 This practice will notify law enforcement of the continuing nature of the activity in aggregate.
+FinCEN's guidelines have suggested that banks should report continuing suspicious activity by filing a report at least every 90 calendar days.
+Subsequent guidance permits banks with SAR requirements to file SARs for continuing activity after a 90 day review with the filing deadline being 120 calendar days after the date of the previously related SAR filing.
+Banks may also file SARs on continuing activity earlier than the 120 day deadline if the bank believes the activity warrants earlier review by law enforcement.66 Refer to Frequently Asked Questions Regarding the FinCEN Suspicious Activity Report, Question #16.
+This practice will notify law enforcement of the continuing nature of the activity in aggregate.
 In addition, this practice will remind the bank that it should continue to review the suspicious activity to determine whether other actions may be appropriate, such as bank management determining that it is necessary to terminate a relationship with the customer or employee that is the subject of the filing.

 Banks should be aware that law enforcement may have an interest in ensuring that certain accounts remain open notwithstanding suspicious or potential criminal activity in connection with those accounts.
 If a law enforcement agency requests that a bank maintain a particular account, the bank should ask for a written request.
 The written request should indicate that the agency has requested that the bank maintain the account and the purpose and duration of the request.
-Ultimately, the decision to maintain or close an account should be made by a bank in accordance with its own standards and guidelines.65
+Ultimately, the decision to maintain or close an account should be made by a bank in accordance with its own standards and guidelines.67Refer to Requests by Law Enforcement for Financial Institutions to Maintain Accounts, June 13, 2007.

 The bank should develop policies, procedures, and processes indicating when to escalate issues or problems identified as the result of repeat SAR filings on accounts.
 The procedures should include: